vkenn/usiu_hackathon/README.md

 # Our focus is on Health
 - Low cost, High-tech solutions, and their viability.
 - Research findings...
-Andrew and Shrey
+Andrew and Shrey.